neverpanic/simpleid-yubikey/README.markdown

 The following variables from identity pages have an effect on the Yubikey authentication store:

  - `auth_method`: This option controls whether a user can authenticate using a Yubikey or using the default password-based method.
-The default is to use password-based authentication for backwards compatibility.
-Possible values are `STATIC` (password-based) and `YUBIKEY` to use the Yubikey for authentication.
+Since this extension hides the username field, you will probably want to set this to `YUBIKEY` for all your users.
+Note that Yubikey authentication will only be attempted with accounts that have `auth_method` set to `YUBIKEY`.
 Choosing Yubikey authentication requires a few keys in the `yubikey` section.

 The following options in the `[yubikey]` identity file section control the authentication using
 Yubikeys: